coronis-computing/heightmap_interpolation/docs/source/methods.rst

 and require **much less memory** to execute (the solver we implement just applies convolution operations on the input grid).

-In the following sections, for each of the methods in the package, we will briefly describe their behaviour, list the parameters available to tune in each case, provide the data/cases for which a given method is more suitable, and list their pros/cons.
+In the following sections, for each of the methods in the package, we will briefly describe their behaviour, list the parameters available to tune in each case, provide the cases for which a given method is more suitable, and list their pros/cons.

 In addition, in order to get a qualitative evaluation of the behaviour of each method, we will run them with default